-As consumers everywhere shift the majority of their buying habits online for both essential and non-essential items, businesses of all types and sizes should be focused on developing or sustaining a strong online presence.
-And this means more than simply listing and selling products effectively; it’s about committing to solid, cost-effective back-end logistics that will keep inventory safe and organized, costs down, orders fulfilled and your mind where it should be: focused on growth initiatives and off day-to-day operations and logistics.
+Over the last several years there has been a major shift in consumer buying habits.
+With the rise of ecommerce and mcommerce, businesses of all types and sizes should be focused on developing or sustaining a strong online presence.
+And this involves more than just listing and selling products effectively.
+It’s about committing to solid, cost-effective logistics that will keep inventory safe and organized, costs down, and orders fulfilled.
+Finding ways on how you can save on shipping and warehousing can be simple.
+As a starting point, having the right fully-integrated 3PL provider in place allows you to better manage your costs.

-What Are the Ecommerce Pain Points Surrounding Shipping and Warehousing?
+What Are the Pain Points Surrounding Shipping and Warehousing?

-Simply put: shipping matters to Canadian consumers.
-In a 2019 report, 80% of Canadian respondents listed free shipping as the primary factor driving their choice of retailer.
-As ecommerce continues to evolve and expand, it’s difficult for small- to medium-sized businesses to stay competitive when it comes to free shipping.
-When overhead costs associated with things like shipping and warehousing start to grow, small- to medium-sized businesses lose the ability to stay competitive in a market where added fees mean unsatisfied customers.
+Simply put: shipping matters to consumers.
+In a 2019 Forbes report, 84% of consumers made a purchase specifically because shipping was free.
+As ecommerce continues to evolve and expand, it can be difficult for businesses to stay competitive when it comes to free shipping.
+When overhead costs associated with things like shipping and warehousing start to grow, some businesses may lose the ability to stay competitive in a market where added fees mean unsatisfied customers.

 For American businesses, reaching a rapidly-expanding market of Canadian shoppers also presents uniquely difficult challenges.
 Shipping and fulfilling from the United States presents avoidable inconveniences to Canadian end customers.